andydandy74/Monito/README.md

 ## Known issues

-Templates files need to be saved more or less in the same version as the current Dynamo version used.
+* Template files need to be saved more or less in the same version as the current Dynamo version used.
+* Zooming into groups from Search in Workspace or Manage Dynamo Player Inputs does not center the screen exactly on the selected group